WuPhil/LWE-Project/README.md

 # LWE-Project

-A very primitive LWE system using Python; possible with many problems.
+A very primitive LWE system using Python.

 ## Plans/Ideas